Understanding your live website test results

 • Clips: Whether there are saved screen and/or audio and video recordings from the mission

-• Participant: The individual tester's ID
+• Participant: The individual participant's ID

 • Responded at: The date and time of the test